melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 1. **Step 1: Loading**
     1. Execute `server.js` node file with a custom loader with plugin, `@babel/plugin-transform-react-jsx`, which
-    2. applies`@babel/plugin-transform-react-jsx`.
-The plugin inserts a jsx module import, removes the <> brackets and replaces them with jsx function calls with children objects.
+    2. Apply `@babel/plugin-transform-react-jsx`, to insert a jsx module import, remove the <> brackets and replace them with jsx function calls with children objects arguments.
 2. **Step 3: Executing**
-    1. When node executes our transformed file, `jsx` function calls produce the JSON structure of the component tree.
+    1. Execute the transformed file in Node.
+The `jsx` function calls produce the JSON structure of the component tree.
-    2. Our custom `renderJSXToHTML` then converts this to HTML.
+    2. A custom `renderJSXToHTML` then converts this to HTML.
 3. HTML is served to our client.

 Also, _that_ was SSR: "Turning JSX into an HTML string is usually known as "Server-Side Rendering" (SSR)".